 Figure 5 shows the estimated annual recharge of storm water, dry-weather runoff, and recycled water for the period of 2004 through 2015.
 Figure 5 is based on the comprehensive monitoring of the recharge basins by the IEUA; this information is documented in monthly reports prepared by the IEUA and annual reports prepared by the Chino Basin Watermaster, the latter of which are submitted to the SWRCB.
-Prior to 2004, there was no significant recharge of dry-weather runoff, and recycled water recharge was about 500 acre-ft/yr.
-Based on monitoring of the recharge performance and numerical model investigations, the aggregate average annual increase in storm and dry-weather runoff recharge due to the implementation of the 2001 RMP is estimated to be about 6,000 acre-ft/yr.
-The aggregate recharge of new storm water, dry-weather runoff, and recycled water created through the implementation of the 2001 RMP for the ten-year period July 2006 through June 2015 is about 106,000 acre-ft and has reduced the demand for imported water from the State Water Project (SWP) by the same amount, averaging about 10,600 acre-ft/yr.
+Prior to 2004, there was no significant recharge of dry-weather runoff, and recycled water recharge was about 500 AFY.
+Based on monitoring of the recharge performance and numerical model investigations, the aggregate average annual increase in storm and dry-weather runoff recharge due to the implementation of the 2001 RMP is estimated to be about 6,000 AFY.
+The aggregate recharge of new storm water, dry-weather runoff, and recycled water created through the implementation of the 2001 RMP for the 10-year period July 2006 through June 2015 is about 106,000 AF and has assisted meeting water demands met from imported water from the State Water Project (SWP), averaging about 10,600 AFY.
 During most of this period, storm water recharge was suppressed by drought, and the recycled system was expanding; the amount of storm and recycled water recharge due to the 2001 RMP will increase substantially with the fullness of time.